lvphj/epydemiology/README.md

 ```

 Function to produce a Numpy array from a group of binary variables to show co-occurrence.

 #### Description

    This function takes a number of variables containing binary data and returns a Numpy array representing a square matrix that shows co-occurrence of positive variables.

 #### Function parameters

 1. **phjDataDF**
-    * Pandas dataframe
+    Pandas dataframe

 2. **phjColumnNamesList**
-    * A list of variable names contained in the dataframe that contains binary data.
+    A list of variable names contained in the dataframe that contains binary data.

-3. **phjOutputFormat** (Default = 'arr')
+3. **phjOutputFormat** (default = 'arr')
-    * Output format.
+    Output format.
 Default is a Numpy array ('arr').
 Alternative is 'df' to return a Pandas dataframe.

-4. **phjPrintResults** (Default = False.)
+4. **phjPrintResults** (default = False)

-  * Print verbose output during execution of scripts.
-If running on Jupyter-Notebook, setting PrintResults = True causes a lot a output and can cause problems connecting to kernel.
+  Print verbose output during execution of scripts.
+If running on Jupyter-Notebook, setting ```phjPrintResults = True``` causes a lot a output and can cause problems connecting to kernel.
+It is recommended to set ```phjPrintResults = False``` routinely to avoid possible problems when using Jupyter-notebook.

 #### Exceptions raised

-None
+   None.

 #### Returns

    By default, function returns a Numpy array of a square matrix (phjOutputFormat = 'arr').
 Matrix can be returned as a Pandas dataframe (phjOutputFormat = 'df').

 #### Other notes

-None
+   None.

 #### Example